Illinois Compiled Statutes

 (6) material in writing, or on film, video tape or

-other electronic means in the form of a recording submitted by the person whose parole or aftercare release is being considered;
+other electronic means in the form of a recording submitted by the person whose parole is being considered;

 (7) material in writing, or on film, video tape or